cppp-project/cppp-reiconv/README.md

 cmake --install .
 ```

-When use full build, extra encodings and features will be enabled.
+When use full build, extra encodings will be enabled.
-iconv string will suport autodetect input encoding.

 + Build with test suite
 ```shell